Accomplishments

 Workshops

-When a checkoff proposal is passed, the Montana Oilseed Advisory Committee will advise the Montana Department of Agriculture (MDA) on how to invest the funds for research, market development, and education.
-The funds are generated from a small assessment from every pound of the above oilseed commodities sold in MT.
+When a checkoff proposal is passed, Advisory Committee advises the Montana Department of Agriculture (MDA) on how to invest the funds for research, market development, and education.
+The funds are generated from a small assessment from every pound of the designated oilseed commodities sold in MT.

-Oilseed commissions are in place in Idaho and Washington state, and have provided much-needed funding for a wide range of research projects in ID, OR, and WA.
+Oilseed commissions are in place in Idaho and Washington state, and have provided much-needed funding for a wide range of research projects in ID, OR, and WA for more than 20 years.

-Several producer board members and the executive director have made legislative visits in Washington D.C. to underscore continued national funding for canola research, biodiesel tax credits, and other canola-centric issues.
-Directors have also contacted their state’s U.S. Congress members, Governor, and Director of Agriculture urging them to include canola in the Market Facilitation Program.
+Several producer board members and the executive director make legislative visits in Washington D.C. to underscore continued national funding for canola research, renewable fuel tax credits, and other canola-centric issues.
+Directors also contact their state’s U.S. Congress members, Governor, and Director of Agriculture urging them to include canola in the Market Facilitation Program.

-The PNWCA has also submitted and/or signed on to letters to U.S. Secretary of Agriculture Sonny Perdue, the USDA, ranking members of Congress, and others on matters such as:
+The PNWCA has also submitted and/or signed on to letters to the U.S. Secretary of Agriculture, the USDA, ranking members of Congress, and others on matters such as:

 • Urging the USDA to provide assistance through WHIP+ or other mechanisms to growers suffering significant quality loss resulting from excessive moisture in the northern tier states.